The Hidden Cost of Vibe Coding

 TLDR: The way most of us code now produces more output than our brains can hold.
 AI tools took the friction out of writing code.
 They did not take the friction out of remembering it.
-By Friday afternoon you have shipped two hundred commits and you cannot account for half of them.
+By Friday afternoon you've shipped a stack of commits and you cannot account for half of them.
 The fix is a daily digest of what your repo actually did.

 Friday, 5 PM.
 You close your laptop.
 You shipped a lot this week.
-Two hundred commits, a handful of features, a refactor or two.
+A stack of commits, a handful of features, a refactor or two.
 Feels like a productive run.

 Then your teammate asks: “What did you build this week?”